Today was my birthday.

 Refill the washer fluid

-For the windshield of my heart,
+For the windshield of my mind,

 So I can see the world afresh

-With a clean and sparkling mind.
+Through a clean and sparkling heart.

 I’ll grease my brakes so I can stop